UFC 200: Tate vs Nunes: Predictions & Analysis

 A few statistical edges stand out.
 Nunes throws significantly more leather — a 0.9 sig. strike per minute gap.
 Nunes is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Tate has tighter striking defense, making opponents miss more often.

 The Pick: Miesha Tate over Amanda Nunes.
-We're leaning Tate here at 65%, a solid but not overwhelming edge.
-Notably, the betting market has Nunes at 30% implied while our model sees 35% — a 5-point disagreement that could signal value.
+The model gives Tate a slight nod at 58% — this could easily go either way.
+Notably, the betting market has Nunes at 30% implied while our model sees 42% — a 12-point disagreement that could signal value.

 Brock Lesnar vs Mark Hunt